Piecewise linear function: Generalizations

 The notion of a piecewise linear function makes sense in several different contexts.
 Piecewise linear functions may be defined on n-dimensional Euclidean space, or more generally any vector space or affine space, as well as on piecewise linear manifolds and simplicial complexes (see simplicial map).
 In each case, the function may be real-valued, or it may take values from a vector space, an affine space, a piecewise linear manifold, or a simplicial complex.
 (In these contexts, the term “linear” does not refer solely to linear transformations, but to more general affine linear functions.)

 In dimensions higher than one, it is common to require the domain of each piece to be a polygon or polytope.
 This guarantees that the graph of the function will be composed of polygonal or polytopal pieces.

-Splines generalize piecewise linear functions to higher-order polynomials, which are in turn contained in the category of piecewise-differentiable functions, PDIFF.
+Splines generalize piecewise linear functions to higher-order polynomials, which are in turn generalized by piecewise-smooth and piecewise-differentiable functions.